Nizaro/Open_Motion/README.md

 Contributors
 ============

-OpenMotion library is an opensource project.
+OpenMotion library is an open source project.

 All people who want to improve, discuss or implement new functionalities are welcomed.

-Here are some usefull links fot those who want to study or understand deeper the implemented algorithms :
+Here are some useful links for those who want to study or understand deeper the implemented algorithms :

 - 3D geometry : http://sedris.org/wg8home/Documents/WG80485.pdf
 - Kalman filters : https://cse.sc.edu/~terejanu/files/tutorialKF.pdf